 But somehow the microwave baking results in a very moist cake texture, with fine crumb and that amazing melt-in-your-mouth consistency.

-This coconut flour mug cake is gluten-free, low carb and made without refined sugar.
+This coconut flour mug cake is gluten-free with a low carb or keto option.
 If you replace the peanut butter with any other seed or nut butter (like almond), it is even paleo-friendly!